HawxChen/CloudComputing/[SparkMapReduce]ACM_SIGSPATIAL_Cup_2016/README.md

 - JAVA, Apache Spark, and Hadoop.

 Honor
-- Earnee all points through completely matched profiled hotspots.
+- Earned all points through completely matched profiled hotspots.
 - Analyzed 12 million records in only 1 minute.

 The following figure demonstrates resource usages for MapReduce computation between each server.